 six Cross-Departmental High-Performance Teams have been organized.

-Economic Development Team: co-leaders Jerry Allen (Airports) and Paul Connell (Parks & Recreation)
+Economic Development Team: Co-leaders Sherry Howard (Housing and Economic Sustainability) and Paul Connell (Parks & Recreation)

-Housing & Homelessness Team: co-leaders Wendy Tippett (Community Services), Geeta Loach-Jacobson (Youth Services) and Cyndi Longley (Cooperative Extension)
+Housing & Homelessness Team: Co-leaders Wendy Tippett (Community Services), Geeta Loach-Jacobson (Youth Services), and Carlos Serrano (Housing and Economic Sustainability)

-Infrastructure Team: co-leaders David Ricks (Engineering & Public Works), Ali Bayat (Water Utilities) and Megan Houston (Resilience)
+Infrastructure Team: Co-leaders David Ricks (Engineering & Public Works), Ali Bayat (Water Utilities), and Megan Houston (Office of Resilience)

-Substance Use and Behavioral Disorders Team: co-leaders John Hulick (Community Services) and Kristina Henson (Criminal Justice Commission)
+Substance Use and Behavioral Disorders Team: Co-leaders John Hulick (Community Services), Dr. Twila Taylor (Youth Services), and Lauren Young (Fire Rescue)

 These teams represent a new structure of intentional collaboration of county departments to work on common goals and priorities.
 Clinkscale facilitated the kick off of each team where the mission, goals and potential metrics of each team were discussed.
 Team leaders were also selected by the team members.